All Episodes

 He'll go after that.

-What the president said to Comey was what were the exact words?
+What the president said to Comey was: what were the exact words?

-It was uh can't you see uh your way clear to you know going easy on uh but it sounded to me like in that conversation, all he was doing was asking for mercy for a war hero, a general, a military guy.
+But it sounded to me like in that conversation, all he was doing was asking for mercy for a war hero, a general, a military guy.

-That that sounded like that's all it was.
+That sounded like that's all it was.

 There's endless video of every major Democrat just before that demanding that Comey be fired.